jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

         )

   the terminal shows all tests are still passing
-* I remove the list of :doc:`Exceptions</how_to/exception_handling_programs>` encountered
+* and I remove the list of :doc:`Exceptions</how_to/exception_handling_programs>` encountered

 *********************************************************************************
 review
 *********************************************************************************

 The challenge was to write a program that passes the tests without seeing them.
-I wrote something that calculates the difference between a given ``wake_time`` and ``sleep_time`` by following the errors in the terminal to make the tests pass
+I wrote something that calculates the difference between a given ``wake_time`` and ``sleep_time`` by following the errors in the terminal

 I also encountered the following exceptions